How to Support Philadelphia’s Latino-Owned Businesses This Month

 Puyero specializes in authentic Venezuelan cuisine, including juicy helpings of shredded chicken, beef, or pork best eaten alongside tequeños and fried sweet plantains.

-How to support: Order delivery or takeout online.
+How to support: Walk in or order delivery or takeout online

 Retail and other businesses